bytedance/byteps/README.md

 ## Quick Start

+We provide a [step-by-step tutorial](docs/step-by-step-tutorials.md) for you to run benchmark training tasks.

-Before using BytePS, we assume you have already installed one or more of the following frameworks: TensorFlow / Keras / PyTorch / MXNet.
-BytePS depends on CUDA and NCCL.
+Below, we explain how to build and run BytePS by yourself.
+BytePS assumes that you have already installed one or more of the following frameworks: TensorFlow / PyTorch / MXNet.
+BytePS depends on CUDA and NCCL, and requires gcc>=4.9.
+If you are working on CentOS/Redhat and have gcc<4.9, you can try `yum install devtoolset-7` before everything else.

 Clone BytePS with its third party dependency: